 Anti-aging skin care is all the rage.
 People everywhere are constantly on the prowl for the next best thing to keep wrinkles and sagging skin at bay.
-And that’s part of the reason why Hyaluronic Acid is so damn popular.
+And that’s part of the reason why Hyaluronic Acid is so popular.
 Sometimes called HA, this naturally produced acid isn’t like most of the other skincare acids you know and love.
 Instead, it’s a skin plumping, complexion hydrating hero that’s known to be one of the most renowned anti-aging and moisturizing ingredients.
 Here’s all the reasons why.

 What is hyaluronic acid?